8:25 Registration and Continental Breakfast

 John W. Gibson

-John W. Gibson is an associate at Smith Anderson in Raleigh.
+John W. Gibson is an attorney at Smith Anderson in Raleigh.
+He is a member of the firm's Health Care group.
 He focuses his practice on advising health care providers and vendors.
-His experience includes devising strategies for clients in a variety of regulatory matters, including corporate compliance, contract negotiations, and privacy and security issues.
-He also advises health care providers and general corporate clients on commercial contracts, business formation, and corporate transactions.
+He advises clients on value-based care, mergers and acquisitions, regulatory compliance, contract negotiations, privacy and security issues and private equity matters.

 John is experienced in federal and state health care statutes and regulations including HIPAA, HITECH, Stark Law, Anti-Kickback Statute, False Claims Act, Information Blocking Rule, the No Surprises Act and other privacy laws.

 John earned his B.A. from Clemson University, his M.H.A. from University of South Carolina Arnold School of Public Health and his J.D. from University of South Carolina School of Law.

 Melanie M. Hamilton is an attorney at Ott Cone & Redpath PA in Greensboro.
 She represents healthcare systems and hospitals in efforts to increase revenues.
 She works closely with healthcare systems in areas related to Medicaid eligibility as well as identifying other potential payment sources.
 She has extensive experience in administrative and court proceedings.

 Melanie also focuses extensively on payment audits, billing issues, and compliance matters.
 She has represented hospitals and healthcare systems in connection with Medicare billing and other compliance matters before the U.S. Department of Justice.
 She has assisted in resolving potential civil exclusionary actions as well as negotiating and implementing corporate integrity agreement (CIAs) with the Department of Health and Human Services Office of Inspector General (OIG).